akshayGudhate/simple-hotel-management/README.md

 ## API's

 Below is a list of API endpoints with their respective input and output.
-Please note that the application needs to be running for the following endpoints to work.
+FYI, the application needs to be running for the following endpoints to work.
 ---------------------------------------------------------------------------------------------------------------------------------------

 #### Add new room